mattduff707/5-3-1/README.md

 ## Process I followed

 - Sketched a rough design
-- Identified logic to implement: controlled inputs with conditions, dynamic results and scalability
+- Identified key factors to implement: controlled inputs with conditions, dynamic results and scalable design
 - Broke down the design and logic into manageable tasks

 ---